harshitpaunikar1/private-search-research-assistant/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to map the core user journey from start to finish in plain steps and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 I spent part of the day just reducing confusion between components, names, and responsibilities.
 - Deliverable: I wrapped up the day with user flow mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2025-05-04 - Day 4: User flow

+- Task summary: Spent an hour on Sunday afternoon revisiting the config.
+Found a value that was set wrong from an earlier experiment.
+Fixed and committed.
+- Deliverable: One of those satisfying small wins.